-- The purpose of this Exhibit is to provide a description of B2M LP's regulatory accounts - and B2M LP's proposal with respect to regulatory account requests and disposition.
-The - regulatory accounts reported by B2M LP have been established consistent with the - 8 Ontario Energy Board's ("OEB") requirements as set out in the Accounting Procedures - 9 Handbook, subsequent OEB direction, or as per specific requests initiated by B2M LP. - B2M LP's outstanding regulatory account balances are summarized in Table 1 below:
+The purpose of this Exhibit is to provide a description of NRLP's regulatory accounts.

+- 6 All of the proposed regulatory accounts will be established consistent with the OEB's - requirements as set out in the Accounting Procedures Handbook, subsequent OEB - 8 direction, or as per specific requests initiated by NRLP.
+The forecasted outstanding - 9 regulatory account balances are summarized in Table 1: